Dental Careers in Michigan

 $14 – $20 / hr

-Administrative positions range from $14–$20/hour, with office managers and senior coordinators earning at the higher end.
+Administrative positions generally range from $14–$20/hour, with office managers and senior coordinators earning toward the upper end.

 Common Benefits Packages in Michigan